jieliu2000/anyi/docs/en/reference/faq.md

 **A:** It depends on your needs:

-- **General use**: OpenAI GPT-3.5-turbo for cost-effectiveness, GPT-4 for quality
+- **General use**: OpenAI GPT-4o-mini for cost-effectiveness, GPT-4o for quality
 - **Chinese language**: Zhipu AI or Dashscope
-- **Code generation**: DeepSeek Coder or Dashscope Qwen-Max
+- **Code generation**: DeepSeek Chat or Dashscope Qwen-Max
 - **Privacy/offline**: Ollama with local models
 - **Enterprise**: Azure OpenAI or SiliconCloud